ptlis/shell-command/README.md

 #### Add Raw Arguments

+**WARNING**: Do not pass user-provided data to these methods!
+Malicious users could easily execute arbitrary shell commands.

-We may also provide arguments that we want to be applied without escaping:
+Arguments can also be applied without escaping:

 ```php
     $builder